Hey there, Top Producers. This is Jordan Curnutt, your Realtor-specific CERTIFIED FINANCIAL PLANNER™ professional.

 Since the emergency fund is meant to be used in the short term, it’s not the place to take risks with your net worth.
 In contrast, once the emergency fund is fully funded, you can consider a brokerage account.
 With a brokerage account you can invest in a diversified portfolio that carries a much higher expected return.

 Invest in a diversified portfolio for higher returns, managing long-term financial goals while providing a safety net for emergencies.
 You must have a long-term view when investing in the stock market.
-Howev you still can access your brokerage account funds as needed before reaching retirement.
+However you still can access your brokerage account funds as needed before reaching retirement.

 Conclusion